 Shwedagon Pagoda, dated from about 600 BC, is the highlight and a must stop if you are visiting Yangon.
 The history says that in Maha Sakarit 103 ( about 600 BC), Gautama Buddha attained Enlightenment and while He Journeyed in seven directions, two merchants, Taphusa and Ballika offered Him alms-food.
 Having obtained eight strands of hair from Him as a blessing, they returned to Okkalapa land where they were welcomed back by the multitudes led by King Okkalapa.

-King Okkalala and his subjects enshrined Buddha’s hair together with the relics of three Buddhas before Him…the staff of Kakusanda Buddha, the water filter of Kawnagamana Buddha and netherrobe of Kassapa Buddha in a cell of 66 feet high which they consecrated as the Shwedagon.
+King Okkalapa and his subjects enshrined Buddha’s hair together with the relics of three Buddhas before Him…the staff of Kakusandha Buddha, the water filter of Konagamana Buddha and netherrobe of Kassapa Buddha in a cell of 66 feet high which they consecrated as the Shwedagon.

-Because it contained the relics of the four Buddhas who had obtained Enlightenment, it was know as Shwedagon, the Reliquary of the Four.
+Because it contained the relics of the four Buddhas who had attained Enlightenment, it was known as Shwedagon, the Reliquary of the Four.
 From about 600 BC to 14 century, the Shwedagon was maintained by 32 kings of the Okkalapa dynasty and since 1372 AD by the Kings Banya U, Banyayan Banyagyandow and others.

 If you expect to see only one pagoda, you would be wrong.
-In total, there are 4 pagodas: the Shwedagon Pagoda, the Naungdawgy Pagoda, the Htidaw Pagoda and the Replica if Shwedagon Pagoda in gold.
+In total, there are 4 pagodas: the Shwedagon Pagoda, the Naung Daw Pagoda, the Htaw Pagoda and the Replica if Shwedagon Pagoda in gold.

 The Shwedagon Pagoda is the number one to do in Yangon.
 There are many other place to visit, but this should be your first stop while visiting Yangon.